Almost all Japanese particles have more than one function.

 Particle と (to) is used when you are taking action with someone.

-Another function for と (to) is to use it for quotation in a sentence (which means you are quoting what another people has said) which will be discuss in lesson 27.
+Another function for と (to) is to use it for quotation in a sentence (which means you are quoting what another people has said) which will be discussed in lesson 27.

 Let's discuss the first function here.

-.
 Another function for Japanese particle と (to) is to use it when you are taking action with someone.
-(Note: This function has been introduced in lesson 11
+(Note: This function has been introduced in lesson 11 briefly)

 The basic sentence pattern for this function is as follow...